Net neutrality: Reactions to removing net neutrality in the US

 At the end of August, the FCC released more than 13,000 pages of net neutrality complaints filed by consumers, one day before the deadline for the public to comment on Ajit Pai's proposal to remove net neutrality.
-It has been implied that the FCC ignored evidence against their proposal in order to remove the protection laws faster.
+It has been implied that the FCC ignored evidence against their proposal to remove the protection laws faster.
 It has also been noted that nowhere was it mentioned how FCC made any attempt to resolve the complaints made.
 Regardless, Ajit Pai's proposal has drawn more than 22 million comments, though a large amount was spam.
 However, there were 1.5 million personalized comments, 98.5% of them protesting Ajit Pai's plan.

 As of January 2018, fifty senators had endorsed a legislative measure to override the Federal Communications Commission's decision to deregulate the broadband industry.
 The Congressional Review Act paperwork was filed on 9 May 2018, which allowed the Senate to vote on the permanence of the new net neutrality rules proposed by the Federal Communications Commission.
 The vote passed and a resolution was approved to try to remove the FCC's new rules on net neutrality; however, officials doubted there was enough time to completely repeal the rules before the Open Internet Order officially expired on 11 June 2018.
 A September 2018 report from Northeastern University and the University of Massachusetts, Amherst found that U.S. telecom companies are indeed slowing Internet traffic to and from those two sites in particular along with other popular apps.
 In March 2019, congressional supporters of net neutrality introduced the Save the Internet Act in both the House and Senate, which if passed would reverse the FCC's 2017 repeal of net neutrality protections.

 Rural digital divide

 A digital divide is referred to as the difference between those who have access to the internet and those using digital technologies based on urban against rural areas.
-In the U.S, government city tech leaders warned in 2017 that the FCC's repeal of net neutrality will widen the digital divide, negatively affect small businesses, and job opportunities for middle class and low-income citizens.
+In the U.S., government city tech leaders warned in 2017 that the FCC's repeal of net neutrality will widen the digital divide, negatively affect small businesses, and job opportunities for middle class and low-income citizens.
 The FCC reports on their website that Americans in rural areas reach only 65 percent, while in urban areas reach 97 percent of access to high-speed Internet.
 Public Knowledge has stated that this will have a larger impact on those living in rural areas without internet access.
 In developing countries like India that don't have reliable electricity or internet connections has only 9 percent of those living in rural areas that have internet access compared to 64 percent of those in urban areas that have access.